NBA Rumors: Dennis Schroder Could Reunite With Coach Mike Budenholzer In Milwaukee, Per ‘Soaring Down South’

 — NBA River (@nbariver) May 17, 2018

 Dennis Schroder is a better scorer than Eric Bledsoe.
 In 67 games last season, he averaged 19.4 points, and 6.2 assists while shooting 43.6 percent from the field.
-With the presence of Budenholzer in Milwaukee, he won’t have a hard making adjustment on his new team.
+With the presence of Budenholzer in Milwaukee, he won’t have a hard-making adjustment on his new team.
 He is only 24 which fits well with the timeline of Giannis Antetokounmpo, who is considered the face of the Bucks’ franchise.
 In order to strengthen their chance of competing for the title next season, the Bucks should consider targeting superstars who will be available via trade or in the free agency market.

 Meanwhile, for Atlanta, the No. 17 pick could help them speed up the rebuilding process, and with only one season left on Bledsoe’s contract, the Hawks will be having the salary cap flexibility to chase their target free agents in the summer of 2019.